bintangphylosophie/Performance-Analytics-Kimia-Farma/README.md

 By leveraging data analytics and visualization, this dashboard will enable Kimia Farma to detect sales trends, assess regional strengths and weaknesses, and uncover emerging opportunities for sustainable business growth.

 ## Goal
-This project aims to develop a comprehensive interactive dashboard that visualizes key performance indicators (KPIs) such as total sales, regional performance, product category trends, and quarterly growth patterns.
-The objective is to provide business leaders with actionable insights to improve strategic planning, resource allocation, and market positioning.
+This project aims to develop a comprehensive interactive dashboard that visualizes key performance indicators (KPIs)—including total sales, regional performance, product category trends, and quarterly growth patterns—to evaluate business performance from 2020 to 2023.
+The objective is to provide business leaders with actionable insights to enhance strategic planning, optimize resource allocation, and strengthen market positioning in 2024.

 ## Data Gathering
 The dataset is obtained from Kimia Farma's internal data, sourced from four .csv files.
 It records sales transaction details, including customer information, products, pricing, discounts, and ratings.